July 3, 2025

 5. Competition and pricing pressure

 Medical devices require many resources on R&D and regulatory compliance, but in the need to make prices lower, such investments do not seem reasonable.
-The product lifecycle speeds up, with shortcuts on research, testing, and regulatory compliance.
-In the long run, such a strategy may lead to a lack of innovation and lower quality of services provided to customers.
+Reduced budgets on research, testing, and regulatory compliance, as well as shortened timelines can compromise product safety.

 How to face the challenge: